facebook/wdt/README.md

 ## Dependencies

+CMake for building WDT - See BUILD.txt

 gflags (google flags library) but only for the command line,  the library doesn't depend on that

-gtest (google testing) but only for tests
+gmock and gtest (google testing) but only for tests

 glog (google logging library)